 1. High unemployment

-The high unemployment rate is linked to the falling oil prices, which has led to an increase in layoffs.
+The high unemployment rate is linked to falling oil prices, which has led to an increase in layoffs.
 Calgary has survived many boom and bust cycles because of its economic reliance on the oil and gas sector.

 2. Rising crime rates